michaelchin/plate-model-manager/README.md

 ![platforms](https://anaconda.org/conda-forge/plate-model-manager/badges/platforms.svg)
 ![downloads](https://anaconda.org/conda-forge/plate-model-manager/badges/downloads.svg)

-This is a dataset manager for plate tectonic models.
-It is similar to NPM or Conda for software packages.
+Originally the plate-model-manager was designed for [GPlately](https://github.com/GPlates/gplately).
+Later, it was found also useful in other scenarios and contexts.
+The plate-model-manager downloads and manages the plate reconstruction model files.
+It is a dataset manager for plate tectonic models, similar to NPM or Conda for software packages.

+Have you ever wondered where to get the plate tectonic reconstruction models?
+If the answer is yes, you probably want to check out this plate-model-manager Python module.

 ### How to install